10+ best things to do in Ithaca NY

 5. Kayak on Lake Cayuga

-Close to downtown Ithaca is Lake Cayuga; the longest Finger Lake in upstate New York.
-You can enjoy some kayaking, canoeing or paddleboarding on the lake when the water is calm by renting kayaks from Puddledockers in Ithaca.
-It costs between $30-35 to rent a board or kayak for an hour and the company also offer sunset tours for $45.
+It costs between $30-35 to rent a board or kayak for an hour and the company also offers sunset tours for $45.

 6. Walk around Cornell University

-Besides wandering the campus, you can visit the Herbert F.Johnson Museum of Art which houses over 30,000 pieces one of the top Ithaca attractions.
+Besides wandering the campus, you can visit the Herbert F. Johnson Museum of Art which houses over 30,000 pieces one of the top Ithaca attractions.

 But, even if art isn’t your thing, make sure you head up to the 5th floor to enjoy views of Cayuga Lake and the hillside views that surround Ithaca.
-You can also visit the botanical garden, wildflower garden and the Newman Arboretum which features New York State trees and shrubs.

 7. Go wine tasting in the Finger Lakes

-The Finger Lakes area has seen a huge growth in the number of vineyards over the past couple of decades.
-Make your own tour of the wineries in the area but be sure to check out “Ports of New York“.
+Either way, be sure to check out “Ports of New York” at some point during your trip to Ithaca NY.
 This place specialises in Ports (of, course!), but also has a couple of wines to try all while enjoying beautiful lake views.

-8. Shop at Ithaca farmer’s market
+8. Shop at the Ithaca Farmers market

 Ithaca’s open-air farmer’s market is the perfect place to spend a lazy weekend morning.
 The market is full of locally grown, organic produce and fresh flowers as well as some local wines and crafts.
-You’ll find the Ithaca farmers market down by the waterfront from April to December every Saturday and Sunday.

 Go hungry as you won’t want to miss out on the variety of cuisine available!